ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X4_2923985``: This applies errata 2923985 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

+- ``ERRATA_X4_2957258``: This applies errata 2957258 workaround to Cortex-X4
+  CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is fixed in r0p2.

 - ``ERRATA_X4_3076789``: This applies errata 3076789 workaround to Cortex-X4
   CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.